section-engineering-education/engineering-education/content/articles/how-edge-artificial-intelligence-is-revolutionizing-mobile-application-development/index.md

 ### How mobile applications are leveraging AI

 Mobile app developers have turned to edge AI in their quest to improve mobile app user experiences.
-They are applying edge intelligence in IoT integration, voice-based technology, and delivering personalized content.
+They are applying edge intelligence in:
+- IoT integration
+- Voice-based technology
+- Delivering personalized content

 #### IoT integration